 Thank universe for bicycles!
 Whats an amazing invention.
 Not only that they are an eco-friendly, enjoyable, affordable and timeless.
 It is also a very useful vehicle to conquer surrounded area around newly visited places.
-Done in a nice, easy and quick way.
+And all done in a nice, easy and quick way.

 I have visited Shkoder, a cute town in the northern part of Albania located by the Skadar Lake, in March.
 It was one of my many stops during my backpacking trip around Balkans.
 Landscape packed with magnificent hills, medieval structures, lakes and rivers creates many brilliant cycling paths to enjoy.
 So try to always hire a bike, if possible, while traveling, especially around Albania.
 There is usually an agency or hostel that can provide the service, pretty much in most places.
 You could really explore tree times more things than by foot, and Shkoder is probably the best place to do so.

-It really is the best way to see the marvelous landscape around the castle hill and the beautiful lake with water as clear that could be easily mistaken for Adriatic coast of Albania. lucky me, I was able to get a bike from my hostel (just 2 Euro for the whole day!), so decision has been made quickly, and I went off to enjoy the area first thing in the morning.
+It really is a great way to see the marvelous landscape around the castle hill, and the beautiful lake with water as clear that could be easily mistaken for Adriatic coast of Albania.
+Luckily, I was able to get a bike from my hostel (just 2 Euro for the whole day!), so decision has been made quickly, and I went off to enjoy the area first thing in the morning.

 There are 2 routs from Shkoder you can do.
+Well, you can do an many as you like, but these are most popular.
 I would suggest one day for each, but fit and quick bionic human can do both in one day.

 This path allows you to get to the castle hill, that is actually located just 3 kilometers from the city center, and to cycle around absolutely stunning Skadar Lake.
 Actually, for me, it is the second (after Titicaca Lake in Bolivia/Peru) most amazing lake I have seen so far.
 It should be around 25 kilometers in total, and the whole path is pretty flat (except castle hill, but you will walk up), so I would rate difficulty as easy!

 Before starting, please just have a 200 Lek with you, as that is the entrance fee to the castle.
 I beg you…don’t skip it!
 200 Lek is around 1.5 Euro, and the remain ruins are absolutely in a great condition, not even mentioning the view from the top.
-You can spot the Albanian and Montenegro landscape that surround the place from every single angle there.
+You can spot the Albanian, and at some point Montenegrin, landscape that surround the place from every single angle there.
 Geologically diverse area, build of lakes, rivers and high range of North Albanian Alps, will become as a great bonus to the Castle itself.

-After probably an hour on the top, you can carry on with your trip.
+After probably an hour on the top you can carry on with your trip.
 You will pick your bike, and you will go to the same place from where you turned left towards castle.
 Now its time to go right to wonder around the lake.
 The bridge is just 200 meters away on the right hand side.
 You have to cross it (heh a challenge as well, as the wooden bridge is full of holes), and once you are on the other side, you will take the road to the right.
 Now, I really don’t have to add anything, as the path from there is pretty straight forward.
 The whole road by the breath-taking lake is a great experience.
 The area around will stunt you with the beauty and peacefulness, you will face around.
-The clear blue waters of the lake, with the green hills full of sheeps and cows, will help your mind to relax a bit.
-Your eyes will get a rest from busy city streets too.
+The clear blue waters of the lake, with the green hills full of sheep and cows, will help your mind to relax a bit.
 You will be also able to stop anywhere you like.
 There are loads of places for that.

 Cycling route will finish at the camping side where road terminates.
 From there you can start heading back to the Shkoder.
 For me it was one of the best days trough my backpacking, but I know I was also lucky with great weather and an off-season time once there (not many tourists around is always as a plus for me).